Chart Color Schemes

 Yennora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect the region.
-Notable ones are Fairfield Central Transformation (formerly Fairfield Chase), Fairfield Forum Redevelopment, Fairfield West Public Preschool, and Villawood East Masterplan Precinct (covering Lansvale & Lansdowne).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting the area.
+Notable ones are Fairfield Central Transformation (formerly Fairfield Chase), Fairfield Forum Redevelopment, Fairfield West Public Preschool, and Villawood East Masterplan Precinct (Lansvale & Lansdowne).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.